GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 - Making modifications to this project.
   - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

-If other projects were also used as components in your project it's important that their license does not require your entire project to use their license.
+If other projects were also used as components in your project, it's important that their license does not require your entire project to use their license.
 For this project to be used in your project it must be allowed to keep its license.

 <h3 id="Lesser_Same_License">Lesser Same License</h3>